-The Down Sweater stacks up very well to many down sweaters in the market.
+The Down Sweater stacks up very well with many down sweaters on the market.
 The windproof outer shell holds up very well even in inclement weather.
 It’s a very premium feel without the weight and keeps the wearer comfortably toasty.
 In alpine weather, the Down Sweater is a great mid-layer for outdoor sports such as skiing.
 On its own, it keeps the wearer more than comfortable in the alpine summer.

 On the other hand, the Nano Puff is the go-to Patagonia jacket for shoulder season – that transitions between summer to fall to winter to spring.
 In harsher climates, the Nano Puff can be a good base layer that can keep the wearer warm even in the low 40s Fahrenheit.

 You’ll do better with a Down Sweater for high alpine activities, but the Nano Puff performs well for backpacking, camping, and day hikes.
 The water-resistant material makes it versatile and keeps you prepared for any kind of weather.